open-mmlab/mmaction2/docs/en/advanced_guides/customize_logging.md

 └── tmp_rank63.log
 ```

-The log of Multiple machine with independent storage:
+The log of Multiple machines with independent storage:

 ```text
 # device: 0: